-Let’s talk about infographic design trends 2021.
+Let’s talk about infographic design trends in 2021.
 We previously analyzed the graphic design trends for the current year in another article in-depth, so today we’ll go more niche and see how this reflects the art of data visualization.
 In other words, the huge comeback of 3D design, nature-inspired graphics, cartoons, geometry, and even the colorless trend see some great use in infographics as well.
 And of course, let us not forget the Pantone colors of the year 2021 Illuminating and Ultimate grey combo that has a special place in this year’s designs in every creative field.

 Before we proceed, if you wish to make a comparison with the infographic trends of previous years, below are the respective articles.